delphicventurescode/AMPES_myPESTLERepo/Brand_Management/A1a_Announcements_of_Dec_13_2025/README.md

 B. Reminder for the mini-project (mental awareness apps/services project):

 (-) Please get the first draft of your slide decks ready by EOD Monday.

 (-) All teams should send me their slide decks by EOD Monday via email.

+(-) In case you are unable to get it done by EOD Monday, try to get it done by EOD Thursday, and send it to by email by EOD Thursday.
 [+]